smahaduzzaman/ass-mod-13/README.md

 # Assignment: Creating a new Laravel Project

+All documentation files for this assignment is included in documentation folder in public directory.

 GitHub Repo: https://github.com/smahaduzzaman/ass-mod-13

+## Author Info:
+- Name: S M Ahaduzzaman
+- Email: smahaduzzaman96@gmail.com
+- Phone: 01729972223

 ## Part-01: Document the steps you took to install Laravel.